MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway-refreshes.md

 ms.custom:
 ---

-# Known issue - Gateway Refreshes longer than an hour fail
+# Known issue - Gateway refreshes longer than an hour fail

 A known issue is posted where a refresh taking longer than an hour fails with  "InvalidConnectionCredentials" or "AccessUnauthorized".

+**APPLIES TO:**
-**APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric ✔️ On-presmises data gateway in Microsoft Fabric
+✔️ Dataflow Gen2 in Microsoft Fabric
+✔️ On-presmises data gateway in Microsoft Fabric
 ✔️ VNET data gateway in Microsoft Fabric